OceanDataTools/openrvdas/docs/parsing.md

 ## Parser output format

 By default, a RecordParser will output a dict with three top-level fields:

 ```
 {'data_id': 'seap',
+ 'timestamp': 1406851200.814
  'fields': { ... },
- 'timestamp': 1406851200.814
 }
 ```

-(it may, in the future, also emit a 'metadata' field containing additional information).
+If metadata about the fields are provided (either in the metadata argument or in the device definitions) and the metadata_interval argument is non-zero, it will be attached to records at intervals of that many seconds.

 If invoked with ```return_das_record=True``` it will return [DASRecord objects](../logger/utils/das_record.py), and if invoked with